Personal

 - Students are to

-quote and paraphrase from them, using both in-text citations and
+quote and paraphrase from the sources, using both in-text citations and

 corresponding works cited page citations.